coolpalani/opencontrail/kubernetes/README.md

     * K8s-Node Instance    (x1)

+      This is the instance which will host Kubernetes & OpenContrail data-plane services (OpenContrail vRouter)

         IMAGE:      Ubuntu 16.04 LTS
         FLAVOR:     t2.xlarge
         DISK:       250 GB
         SEC GRP:    Allow all traffic from everywhere

-**NOTE:** Make sure to launch the instances in the same subnet & remember to select the *auto-assign public IP* option
+    NOTE: Make sure to launch the instances in the same subnet & remember to select the auto-assign public IP option

 ### PREPARE THE NODES FOR DEPLOYMENT